 I’m an Assistant Professor of Spanish Applied Linguistics in the Department of Spanish and Portuguese, within the School of Languages, Literatures, and Cultures, at the University of Maryland.
 I coordinate lower-level Spanish language courses and work with incoming TAs of our graduate programs who teach those courses.

-My teaching includes courses on Spanish language and culture at the undergraduate level and courses in applied linguistics at the graduate level.
+My teaching includes courses on Spanish language and culture and Hispanic applied linguistics at the undergraduate level, and courses in applied linguistics and Spanish language teaching at the graduate level.

-My research focuses on humor, pragmatics, Spanish language teaching (as a second/heritage language), multimodality, and eye-tracking.
+My research focuses on humor, pragmatics, Spanish language teaching (as a second/heritage language), and multimodality.

 I received a Ph.D. in English/Applied Linguistics from Texas A&M University-Commerce (2017), a Ph.D. in Spanish and English from the University of Alicante (2013), an M.A. in Teaching and Promoting Italian Language and Culture (PROMOITALS) from the University of Milan (2010, Italy), and an M.A. in Teaching Spanish and English as Second/Foreign Languages from the University of Alicante (2008, Spain).
 I am also a certified FACS (Facial Action Coding System) rater.